rodemann/rodemann.github.io/_pages/bio.md

 * Scholarship by the Association of Uncertainty in Artificial Intelligence (AUAI) to attend UAI 2023

-* LMU Mentoring programm for young researches, year 2023
+* LMU Mentoring programm for young researches, year 2023 and 2024

 * SIPTA Summer School Bursary 2022